janziemba/react-native-simple-ui/README.md

 import { ThemeContext } from 'react-native-simple-ui';

 const customTheme = {
+    // you can set your own primitives:
+    colors: {
+        palette: {
+            primary: 'green',
+        },
+    },
-    // you can set custom styles here and overwrite default styles,
+    // or you can also set custom styles here and overwrite default styles:
+    components: {
         // for example:
         text: {
             sizes: {
                 h1: {
                     fontSize: 50,
                 },
             },
         },
         // or
         toolbar: {
             base: {
                 container: {
                     backgroundColor: 'red',
                 },
             },
-    },
-    // or you can also set your own primitives:
-    colors: {
-        palette: {
-            primary: 'green',
         },
     },
 };